Gig economy

 Expenses

-When calculating your profit, you can take into account any expenses ‘wholly and exclusively’ paid out for the purposes of your business.
+When calculating your profit, you can deduct any expenses ‘wholly and exclusively’ paid out for the purposes of your business.
 This might include expenses such as car, van or other travel expenses and administrative costs, including mobile phones.

-For many people working in the gig economy, some of your income might be paid to you after certain costs have already been deducted, such as fees and selling commissions.
+For many people working in the gig economy, some of your income might be paid to you after certain costs have already been deducted, such as online platform fees and selling commissions.

 To make sure your figures are accurate when dealing with these types of expenses, you need to make sure you add the expense back on to the amount you have received in your bank account and then deduct the expense separately.